RGB-Tools/RGB-Documentation/terminology/glossary.md

 #### Extra Transaction Proof - ETP

+The part of the Anchor which embeds the additional data necessary for the validation of tapret commitment.
+It is constituted by

 #### Genesis

-The set of data, regulated by a contract [schema](), which represent the starting point of every contract of RGB.
+The set of data, regulated by a contract [schema](#schema), which represent the starting point of every contract of RGB.
 It's equivalent of Bitcoin Genesis Block in the Client-side Validation domain.

 #### Global State

 #### Interface